Keeanu Benton, DT, Wisconsin | NFL Draft Scouting Report

 You’ll see the word “violent” a lot in Benton’s report.
 That’s no accident.
 Violence is a quality that shows up often in Benton’s game, but it’s emboldened in the pass-rushing setting.
 Benton has a ton of upside as a pass rusher, and it’s magnified by his violent style.
 He’s an amped-up combatant with his hands and brings relentless energy on the attack.

 There are flashes of brilliance with Benton’s hands-on tape.
-Although he can be inconsistent, he’s shown to use a violent club-rip combo, while methodically using rushing angles to manipulate space.
+Although he can be inconsistent, he’s able to use a violent club-rip combo while methodically using rushing angles to manipulate space.
 Even in the condensed interior, Benton can offset blockers with initial rushing angles.
-He can also bait guards into extending early and giving up equilibrium by flashing his hands.
+He can also bait guards into extending early and giving up equilibrium by flashing his hands, and he has the agility to capitalize.

 Once he’s set up blockers with initial power rushes, Benton has a brutal arm-over move.
 He can send blockers lurching with his swims and rip and rotate through blockers with rare torque and power.
 Benton’s length is a dangerous erosion agent, made more potent by his burst, rotational freedom, strength, and aggression.